May 2024 marks the 32nd anniversary of Hardin County Home Educators beginnings.

 Under the drama direction of moms, dozens of kids have had an opportunity to act on stage.
 Anne of Green Gables, The Adventures of Tom Sawyer, Looking Glass Land, Our Miss Brooks, and The Adventures of Lewis and Clark are just a few of the many productions audiences have enjoyed.
 Parents have annually created wonderful sets for each production.

 On May 29, 1996, the group had its first HCHE graduate.
 Graduation ceremonies have been held to honor the kindergarten, 8th grade and high school seniors ever since.
-One year - 2005 - there were no senior graduates.
-The largest class to date had 12 students - the class of 2008.
-There have been 82 HCHE graduates.
+The largest class to date had 13 students - the class of 2014.
+There have been 173 HCHE graduates.

-In the nineteen year history of HCHE there have been more than 156 different families involved in Hardin County Home Educators from 22 different communities.
+In the 31 year history of HCHE there have been more than 156 different families involved in Hardin County Home Educators from 22 different communities.

 The outline of the HOUSE stands for “homeschooling.”
 The ARROW stands both for our children as arrows in our quivers (Ps.
 127) and our responsibility to give them direction (Prov.
 22:6).
 The BOOK stands for the Bible, as well as the textbooks and other books incorporated in our children’s education.
 The VERSE, Prov.
 22:6, says, “Train up a child in the way he should go, when he is old he will not depart from it.”